 Salsa dancing is a mixture of several Latin dances, including tango, mambo,, and flamenco, with each region adding its own flavor to the dance.
 Because of this, there are several styles of salsa, including Cuban, Miami style, Afro-Latino, and Colombian salsa.

 3.)
 The Origin of the Name “Salsa” is a Mystery

 The dance was named after the style of music but no one quite knows why it was named “salsa.”
 Some suggest the name comes from the food since it has elements from many cultures much like salsa has many ingredients.
 Others say it’s because the dance’s movements are hot and spicy, like salsa.

 4.)
 Salsa is All in the Lower Body

 During the entire dance, the upper body is level, all movement takes place in your lower body.
 This leads to the swinging hip movements salsa in known for.

 In addition to being an effective and fun form of cardio, the movements being concentrated in the lower body make it a great workout for your hips, legs, and glutes.

 Are You Ready to Learn to Salsa Dance?

-If you’re looking to take a salsa dancing class in Raleigh, we offer private lessons and group dance classes for all skill levels.
+If you’re looking to take a salsa classes in Raleigh, we offer private lessons and group dance classes for all skill levels.
 If you’re a new student, be sure to check out our introductory offers!
 To schedule your salsa lesson at our Raleigh dance studio, call us at 919 872 0111 or fill out our online contact form!